 Overview of the Windows Azure CDN

-The Windows Azure Content Delivery Network (CDN) caches Windows Azure blobs and the static content output of compute instances at strategically placed locations to provide maximum bandwidth for delivering content to users.
-You can enable CDN delivery for your content providers using the Windows Azure Platform Management Portal.
-CDN is an add-on feature to your subscription and has a separate billing plan.
+The Windows Azure Content Delivery Network (CDN) caches Windows Azure blobs and static content used by cloud services at strategically placed locations to provide maximum bandwidth for delivering content to users.

 The CDN offers developers a global solution for delivering high-bandwidth content by caching the content at physical nodes in the United States, Europe, Asia, Australia and South America.
 For a current list of CDN node locations, see Windows Azure CDN Node Locations.

-The benefits of using CDN to cache Windows Azure data include:
+The benefits of using the CDN to cache Windows Azure data include: